Thanks for stopping by.

 After my honorable discharge, my wife (Kate) and I began our trek across the country as we attended college and began our careers.
 Kate and I are both previously divorced, each of us blessed with a child from our first marriage, and one from our marriage to each other.
 Kate has worked diligently in the talent acquisition industry over the years.
 Starting with Express Employment Professionals as a front-office receptionist making $7.25 an hour, today she is the Director of Talent Acquisition for Nextep Inc., based in Norman, Oklahoma.
 Kate is the hardest working and most reliable person that I’ve ever met.
 She is the glue that holds our family together, and the kind of person who never turns away from hard work.
 She is hilarious, has a great social media presence, loves her family fiercely, and is terrifyingly good at skip-bo…much to my annoyance.
 In short…she is fabulous.

 For my part, I began an education that will seemingly never end.
 I earned a B.A.
-Degree in Liberal Arts from Rogers State University, as well as a Master of Divinity degree and a Doctor of Ministry degree in preaching and leadership from Asbury Theological Seminary in Wilmore, Kentucky.
-I’m currently working on a Doctor of Philosophy degree (part-time) in the anthropology of religion with a focus on the Cherokee ethic of community from Durham University.
+Degree in Liberal Arts from Rogers State University, as well as a Master of Divinity degree and a Doctor of Ministry degree in Preaching and Organizational Leadership from Asbury Theological Seminary in Wilmore, Kentucky.

 Like my father, I was ordained in The United Methodist Church.
 I’ve worked as a youth minister in Mobile, Alabama; a student pastor in lower New York; and an Indian Education Advocate in Lincoln, Nebraska; prior to returning to Oklahoma to take a series of appointments in The United Methodist Church.
 Those appointments found us serving United Methodist congregations in Durant, Stroud, Marlow, and eventually Oklahoma City where we’re happily living today.
 I’m currently enjoying an appointment as the Lead Pastor of Southern Hills United Methodist Church, where I’ve served since 2016.

 There is so much more to my story, which I would love to tell you about sometime!
-I have two great daughters and one great step-daughter.
-One lives in upstate New York studying hospitality management, another in California making her way in the working world, and the other lives right here with Kate and I in Oklahoma City where she is in a pre-dentistry program at the University of Oklahoma.
-I absolutely love my family and all of our dogs.
+I have two great daughters and two amazing dogs.
 I also love to cook (follow me @mbscraper on instagram to join in on my cooking escapades), read, run, hike, support our community, and have great conversations with interesting people while sitting outside around the fire.
 The rest of that will have to wait for another time.
-For now, you can learn more about where I stand on the issues affecting our At-Large Citizens here.

 Thanks for taking the time to get to know me a little better.
-If you have thoughts about the issues affecting the Citizens in our District, I would love to hear them.
+If you have ideas, suggestions, or comments, I would love to hear them.
 You can email me directly here.